 All of Calgary's NEWEST restaurants right in one place.

 Looks like Calgary's food scene is being dominated by Southern comfort food, and Cluck Clucks is no exception with their hand-cut halal chicken and perfectly golden waffles.
-Along with traditional bone-in chicken, Cluck Clucks also serves juicy waffle sandwiches and sliders,
+Along with traditional bone-in chicken, Cluck Clucks also serves juicy waffle sandwiches and sliders, Opening in Sage Hill Passage NW.

 With lots of locations in Toronto, Sansotei is expanding West!
 Their tonkotsu ramen featuring house-made bone broth looks so good!